 How to carry a tourniquet

-Also, if you want to know How to Carry a Tourniquet be sure to check out our article on one practical solution.
-Above all, seek out qualified instruction with current information in regards to massive hemorrhage control!
+Above all, seek out qualified instruction with current information in regard to massive hemorrhage control!